 Under Ducks’ tutelage, both Seminole teams have become perennial leaders in the national rankings and course statistics as well as in the production of All-Americans and All-ACC performers.
 He has helped raise the profiles of both programs to the levels necessary to compete as top collegiate programs on an annual basis.

-Duck worked closely with Brooks Koepka – two-time U.S. Open Champion, 2018 PGA Champion and 2012 ACC Player of the Year – and Matilda Castren – the all-time career stroke leader for the Florida State women (72.52) – as he has helped develop the top golfers in program history.
+Duck worked closely with Brooks Koepka – two-time U.S. Open Champion, two-time PGA Champion, 2018 PGA Player of the Year and 2012 ACC Player of the Year – and Matilda Castren – the all-time career stroke leader for the Florida State women (72.52) – as he has helped develop the top golfers in program history.
 Duck has worked with eight of the top 10 scoring men and eight of the top 10 scoring women in school history.
 Koepka, who won the 2017 and 2018 U.S. Open titles, and who finished his Seminole career with a 71.84 stroke average, and Harry Ellis, the 2017 Amateur Champion, are among the players he has worked with during his Florida State career.
 Ellis completed his career at Florida State as a two-time All-ACC selection after playing as a member of the Great Britain and Ireland team in the 2017 Walker Cup.

 Duck plays an integral role in the successes of both programs, including the men’s national ranking of No. 1 in 2016 and the women’s national ranking of No. 1 during the 2017 season.
-He has helped coach both programs into the NCAA Tournament in each of his first seven years while working with All-Americans and All-ACC honorees on both teams.
+He has helped coach both programs into the NCAA Tournament in each of his first eight years while working with All-Americans and All-ACC honorees on both teams.

-During each of his seven seasons, the Seminole men and the Seminole women have appeared in the NCAA Tournament seven times each with the men finishing ninth in the team standings in the 2012 NCAA Championship finals and 11th in the 2015 NCAA Championship finals, and the women finishing in tied for 12th in 2018 and 15th at the 2016 NCAA Championship Finals.
+During each of his eight seasons, the Seminole men and the Seminole women have appeared in the NCAA Tournament eight times each with the men finishing ninth in the team standings in the 2012 NCAA Championship finals and 11th in the 2015 NCAA Championship finals, and the women finishing in tied for 12th in 2018 and 15th at the 2016 NCAA Championship Finals.
 The men have finished in second twice and third once while the women have finished second once, third once and have earned two fourth place finishes in their respective ACC Championships.

-Duck’s work with Florida State’s players has led to incredible individual success in his first seven seasons in Tallahassee.
+Duck’s work with Florida State’s players has led to incredible individual success in his first eight seasons in Tallahassee.
 His teaching abilities and coaching philosophies have helped accelerate the careers of two of the top men’s players in school history – Koepka and Daniel Berger – as well as six of the top performers in school history on the women’s side – Matilda Castren, Lydia Gumm, Morgane Metraux, Kim Metraux, Maria Salinas and Jessica Negron.
 Koepka was named the ACC Golfer of the Year in 2012 and was a three-time All-ACC selection, while Berger, who has won twice on the PGA Tour, earned All-ACC honors and played for the United States’ Palmer Cup team in 2013.
-Duck also worked with Seminole All-American Hank Lebioda – who earned All-America honors in 2015 and 2016, was the 2013 ACC Freshman of the Year, a four-time All-ACC selection and was a member of the 2014 United States Palmer Cup Team.
+Duck also worked with Seminole All-American and PGA Tour player Hank Lebioda – who earned All-America honors in 2015 and 2016, was the 2013 ACC Freshman of the Year, a four-time All-ACC selection and was a member of the 2014 United States Palmer Cup Team.
 Castren earned All-American honors in 2014 and 2017, is a three-time All-ACC honoree and holds the record for lowest stroke average in school history.
 Morgane Metraux earned All-American and All-ACC honors in both 2017 and 2018 and finished in a school-best fifth place in the individual standings at the 2018 NCAA Championship Finals.
 Kim Metraux earned All-ACC honors in both 2017 and 2018.
 Gumm was an All-ACC selection in 2015 and 2017, Salinas finished in a tie for first in the NCAA Central Regional and earned All-America honors in 2012 and Negron earned All-ACC honors in 2013.

 DUCK AND TOURNAMENT CHAMPIONSHIPS